 I love a creamy, rich fish pie.
 It’s real cold day comfort food.
-I used to be a Delia fish pie fan and then I preferred Jamie Oliver’s hearty mashed potato topped version with wilted spinach and boiled eggs tucked in amongst the fish.
-This elegant and simple haddock and prawn version with its white wine and cream sauce with a light crunchy gratin topping is my new favourite and good enough for a dinner party I think, although you could top it with buttery mash if you really wanted to.
-This amount should feed 4 people served with green vegetables.
-Simply halve the amount of fish and the volume of the sauce specified here for two generous portions, or double it for 6 to 8 servings.
+I used to be a Delia fish pie fan and then I switched my allegiance to Jamie Oliver’s hearty mashed potato topped version with wilted spinach and boiled eggs tucked in amongst the fish.
+This smoked haddock and prawn version with its white wine and cream sauce and light crunchy gratin topping is my new favourite.

-- 700g skinless smoked haddock fillets (the natural smoked colour not the dyed yellow kind), all bones removed
+- 700g skinned smoked haddock fillets (the natural smoked colour not the dyed yellow kind), all bones removed

 - 2 fresh bay leaves